nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/installation/nuxeo-and-redis.md

         date: '2015-03-05 16:38'
         message: ''
         version: '1'
 ---

 ## Principles

 {{! excerpt}}
 Nuxeo provides a Redis integration via the `nuxeo-core-redis` bundle.
 {{! /excerpt}}

+{{#> callout type='warning' }}
+If you are targetting to store more than hundred millions of document, you should consider using [Kafka]({{page page='kafka'}}) instead of Redis.
+{{/callout}}

-The idea is that, at least for now, Redis is not a hard requirement for running the Nuxeo Platform; We simply use Redis as a backend to provide alternate implementation of some services inside the platform.
+Redis is not a hard requirement for running the Nuxeo Platform; it is used as a backend to provide alternate implementation of some services inside the platform.
 However, we do provide these implementations because we think they can be useful.

 {{#> callout type='info' }}
 Nuxeo can use Redis to store both data to be persisted (e.g. jobs list) and transient data (e.g. cache data).
 After a normal cluster shutdown, you can flush (erase) the transient data in Redis.
-Note however that Nuxeo can not work with a Redis configured as an [LRU cache](http://redis.io/topics/lru-cache); there should be no eviction under memory pressure.
+However, Nuxeo can not work with a Redis configured as an [LRU cache](http://redis.io/topics/lru-cache); there should be no eviction under memory pressure.
 {{/callout}}

 ## Nuxeo Core Cache